GLOBAL MARKETS-World stocks bask in U.S. jobs data glow

 Markets have been cheering Friday’s U.S. nonfarm payrolls data which showed a hefty 313,000 rise in jobs, but also revealed that annual growth in average hourly earnings had slowed to 2.6 percent after spiking in January.

 “Friday’s U.S. employment data was about as perfect a set of figures as you can get from a policy maker’s point of view.
-The increase in jobs was nothing short of amazing,” said Marshall Gittler, a strategist at ACLS Global, a currency brokerage.
+The increase in jobs was nothing short of amazing,” said Marshall Gittler, a strategist at ACLS Global, a currency strategy firm.

 “In other words, it was a‘Goldilocks’ report: not too hot, not too cold, just right.”

-As a result, the S&P500 surged more than 1.7 percent on Friday — its second-best day of the year so far — and the warm glow extended around the globe on Monday.
+As a result, the S&P500 surged more than 1.7 percent on Friday — its second-best day of the year so far — and futures pricing pointed to another day of gains on Monday.
+The warm glow extended around the globe, with Asian and European shares gaining.

 Germany’s DAX led gains in Europe, rising 0.9 percent, and MSCI’s world equity index, which tracks shares in 47 countries, hit a two-week high.